npatel126/Recipe-Community-/README.md

 It should also be possible to launch the containers from the Docker Desktop application, however this has not been tested at this time.

+At this point you should be able to connect to the app through your browser via localhost.

 To shutdown the Docker containers simply do the following:

 Press `ctrl+c` to end the process, then run the command `sudo docker-compose down`.